Aka005/Aka005/README.md

 # Websites Created:

+* FoodBridge website (coming soon!)
+Developed a web application to connect users with local food resources and programs.

 * [Stuckeman Hallway Gallery](https://sites.psu.edu/stuckemangallery/) (PSU Access Only):

 Created a reservation system for the Stuckeman Hallway Gallery, allowing faculty and students to book display spaces.